permaweb/hb-os/README.md

 - **Hash Measurements**: Generates measurement inputs using a digest calculator.
 - **VM Execution**: Launches QEMU with both base and guest image configurations.
 - **Host Setup**: Installs the SNP release on the host.
+- **Packaging Releases**: Packages the required files into a release folder and archives them.
+- **Downloading Releases**: Downloads and extracts a release tarball from a specified URL.
+- **Release VM Execution**: Starts the VM in release mode using files from the release folder.
 - **Cleanup**: Cleans the build directory when needed.

 ---